 We are pleased to announce our global partnership between Materialise and Sawbones!
 Materialise’s Anatomical Data Mining Services (ADaM) allow you to easily process medical image data to better understand and quantify anatomical shape variation when designing implants for a specific population.
 These 3D reconstructions can then be used by medical workshop model manufacturer Sawbones to create composite testing and workshop bones that match your desired patient demographics.

-Guest speaker Damon Mogridge (Marketing Manager, Emerging Markets) will present on how Smith and Nephew has developed and validated a new knee product with the combined input of a CT medical database and the new evidence-based Sawbones workshop models.
+Guest speaker Damon Mogridge (Marketing Manager, Emerging Markets) will present on how Smith and Nephew have developed and validated a new knee product with the combined input of a CT medical database and the new evidence-based Sawbones workshop models.
 Join us for this exciting webinar introducing the new partnership between Materialise and Sawbones, and learn how to:

-- Analyze variation in populations using medical imaging
+Analyze variation in populations using medical imaging

-- Optimize implant sizing and design a better fit
+Optimize implant sizing and design a better fit